jeanfortheweb/yaacl/README.md

 ## How to use

-1. Install the yaacl core and an adapter of your choice
+1. Install the yaacl core and an adapter of your choice:

 ```sh
 yarn install @yaacl/core @yaacl/memory-adapter